-May was super super busy.
+Hellllo June!
+The Zoots band Wiltshire were super super busy in May.
 We performed at loads of birthday parties, weddings and events up and down the UK.
 We had a great night performing for the Hash House Harriers with Jamie & The First Class – it was so totally brilliant.
 Read all about it on Jamie and the First Class blog.
-We’ve performed at Bowood House a few times in May, we love it there, Arno and the team are just brilliant to work with.
+We’ve performed at Bowood House a few times in May, for James and Jess’s wedding and Jenny’s 40th Birthday party we love it there, Arno and the team are just brilliant to work with.
 May also saw a trip to Brighton and the birth of ‘So much to meet you‘.
 It was the month of May when we stayed at the best ever B & B – Mercer’s Barn and when we had a night to remember performing for Jen Hathaway at her 40th Birthday.
 We’ll not be forgetting Juliette & Nicholas’ wedding at Pangdean Barn in a hurry either, it was beautiful.
 And of course!
 Our trip to the Lake District for James’ and Abbie in one of the most amazing marquees in the simply gorgeous National Trust Fell Foot Park.
 Gosh.
 WE DID SO MUCH.
 And we ended May in style as we joined the Royal Caribbean ship, ‘Liberty of the Seas‘ to perform with our 1960s show.
 This is what happened.

 It began early, as most journeys do.
 Earlier than some but later than others.
 We’d been performing in Oxford for those mad Hash House Harriers the night before so we’d managed a few hours kip before our epic journey.
 It started in Wiltshire at Zoots HQ.
 The sun was shining.
 The fields were green.
 We had our bags packed, our passports at the ready.
 We were headed to France, Marseille to be precise.
 We piled into the van like excitable wee children.
-Only yesterday, whilst practicing our French, Stuart Morrell had questioned why?
+Only yesterday, whilst practicing our French, Stuart had questioned why?
 “BECAUSE WE’RE GOING TO FRANCE”, I exclaimed.
 ‘Oh Yeah’, He replied.
-He then proceeded to photo-bomb every photo he could.

 After a few hours in the van, we made it Heathrow.
 Like a second home, we knew it well.
 After check in, we grabbed a quick bite to eat.
 Stuart Morrell had a banana.
 He loves those.
 We waited.
 And we waited some more.
 Before we realised we had waited too long and ran to our gate.
 We made it!
 We boarded, bound for Marseille.

 It was late when we touched down in France.
 THE ZOOTS WERE IN FRANCE.
 We had a taxi pre-booked.
 What with all our guitars, suitcases and equipment, we have to ensure we’ve got every step of the journey organised.
 The taxi driver was a hoot.
-He too was a singer and happened to have a cd of his recordings for us to listen to on the journey to our hotel.
-They were FAB.
-Our favourite was his rendition of Dean Martin’s ‘Everybory Loves somebody‘.
-The nice French taxi man even took some photos of us in France.
-I joked about picking up Stuart Morrell.
-He didn’t realise it was a joke and launched himself onto us.
-He was heavy.
-He is a man.
-After the photos and a taxi ride we arrived at our hotel.
+After the photos and a taxi ride we arrived at our hotel in Marseille.
 It was way cool.

 After checking in and taking some photos we ventured out into the Old Town.
 It was late so we had one lemonade before making our way back to the hotel and to bed.
-Stuart Morrell was so tired his eyes could not open.
+Stuart was so tired his eyes could not open.
+Jamie drank some Pschitt!

 The next day was Monday and we woke up early to a lovely sunny day in Marseille.
 We headed down for a yummy French breakfast of croissants, tea, juice, jam and eggs!
 It was the perfect start to a perfect day.
 We had a few hours before the taxi was coming to collect us to go to the ship so we had a short stroll down to the Old Town again.